Graylog2/documentation/pages/faq.rst

 We believe software should be open and accessible to all.
 You should not have to pay to analyze your own data, no matter how much you have.

-Graylog is licensed under the `GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.en.html>`__.
+Graylog is licensed under the `Server Side Public License <https://www.mongodb.com/licensing/server-side-public-license>`__.
 We do not require license fees for production or non-production use.

 How long do you support older versions of the Graylog product?
 --------------------------------------------------------------